MarcSerraPeralta/surface-sim/docs/source/index.rst

         ^^^

-        The user guide provides in-depth information on the classifiers of IQ readout with useful background information and explanation.
+        The user guide provides in-depth information on the functionality of surface-sim with useful background information and explanation.

         +++

-        .. button-ref:: classifier_docs
+        .. button-ref:: user_guide
             :expand:
             :color: secondary
             :click-parent: